mocan2000/Final-Year-Project/README.md

-# Final-Year-Project
-To run this code
+# To run this code

 Step 1
 Run the createDB.py